BlackDex/rust-musl/README.md

 If you want to use v15 you need to overwrite an environment variable so that the postgresql crate will look at the right directory.<br>
 <br>
 Adding `-e PQ_LIB_DIR="/usr/local/musl/pq15/lib"` at the cli or `ENV PQ_LIB_DIR="/usr/local/musl/pq15/lib"` to your custom build image will trigger the v15 version to be used during the build.

+**NOTE** 2024-08-02:<br>
+In some situations it could be that the libpq v11 was still used.
+Depending if during the compilation of the code other crates added the main library path as a search path after `pq-sys` did, which caused rustc to use a different libpq.a.<br>
+This has been solved now by moving the library file for v11 to a separate directory also.
+The default directory is changed and should not cause any issues unless you set the `PQ_LIB_DIR` variable your self to anything else then the v15 directory.

 <br>